JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.3/Notes.md

 Authentication in a network is basically user access levels.
 Require a username and password to log on, with multiple redentials (normal, admin).
 Done through the use of Smart cards and biometrics (fingerprints).

 ### Malicous software
 Worms are stand alone and self replicating.

 Viruses infect other programs or data files with the users help.

 ### Prevention
+- 4 things above
-Update patches to the operating system and application programs reduce vulnerabilities in the system.
+- Updating the operating system and application programs reduce vulnerabilities in the system.

-Update anti-malware (“anti-virus”) software can prevent the spread of infection
+- Updating / Installing anti-malware (“anti-virus”) software
+- Have unique, complex passwords
+- Don't click on phishing links